jakehuryn/21kHz-rack-plugins/README.md

-# 21kHz 0.6.1 (Update not yet in plugin manager)
+# 21kHz 0.6.1

-A couple of modules I made for [VCVRack](https://vcvrack.com/).
+A couple of modules I made for [VCV Rack](https://vcvrack.com/).
 More to come.
 The following is a list of and documentation for each module in the plugin.
-Also, I've linked to some audio demos next to the section title of each module.
+Also, I've linked to audio demos next to the section title of some modules.

 <img src="docs/pl.png" alt="drawing" height="420px"/>